 Van Gogh in

-On 4 January 1876, Vincent was told he would be let go from his job in Paris with the art dealers Goupil & Cie as of 1 April.
+On 4 January 1876, Vincent heard that he had been dismissed from art dealership Goupil & Cie in Paris as of 1 April that year.
 Vincent decided to leave the art trade and enter the field of education.
 He applied for various posts in England but received few replies.

 On 14 April, the day before he was to leave Paris, he received a positive response.
 William Port Stokes (c.
 1832–1890) offered Vincent a position as an assistant teacher at his boys’ school in Ramsgate in exchange for room and board but without pay.
 Vincent was happy to have found a job and accepted the offer.
 He knew nothing about Ramsgate except that it was a seaside resort with 12,000 inhabitants.

 Saying goodbye to his parents was painful for Vincent, especially on top of the change in direction from art to teaching.
 The weather reflected his feelings and Vincent found apt words to describe it: